adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild2.md

     ![](../../../assets/images/Picture13.png)

-6. Select the Trados translation Memory file (.sdltm), and click *Open*.
+6. Select the Trados translation memory file (.sdltm), and click *Open*.

     ![](../../../assets/images/Picture14.png)

 7. You have successfully imported the translation memory file.

-You can also import Trados translation memories to MemoQ as part of a package file (see [link]).
+You can also import Trados translation memories to memoQ as part of a package file (see [here](https://adgut1509.github.io/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild1.html)).